Taiwan’s Game Industry and Digital Entertainment

 Talent and Capital

-Taiwan's gaming industry faces dual challenges of talent outflow and capital shortage.
-Many excellent developers are poached by high salaries in China, Singapore, and elsewhere, while local investment environment provides limited support for gaming's high-risk, long-cycle industry.
+Taiwan’s game industry faces the dual challenges of talent outflow and insufficient capital.
+Many outstanding developers are recruited by higher salaries in China, Singapore, and elsewhere, while Taiwan’s domestic investment environment offers limited support for an industry as high-risk and long-cycle as games.

 International Market Competition